Bisontech1/Bisontech/CODE_OF_CONDUCT.md

 If you join in or contribute to Bisontech in any way, you are encouraged to follow the Code of Conduct while doing so.

-Explicit enforcement of the Code of Conduct applies everyone of out members in our community wether in online or in-person meetings, workshops and events including:
+Explicit enforcement of the Code of Conduct applies everyone of our members in our community wether in online or in-person meetings, workshops and events including:

 - Our  [Discord Server](https://discord.gg/vmw3wxvKGb)
 - All our Events like [Friday Tech Talks, Conferences, Workshops & More](https://www.facebook.com/bisontech1/videos)